-The prospective bidder may designate two or more of the consecutive serial maturities of the 2009E-1 Bonds as one or more term bonds.
-Any such term bond shall be subject to mandatory sinking fund redemption commencing on June 1 of the first year which has been combined to form such term bond and continuing on June 1 in each year thereafter until the stated maturity date of that term bond.
-Bonds to be redeemed in any year by mandatory sinking fund redemption shall be redeemed at par and on a pro-rata basis among holders, as described in the Preliminary Official Statement.
+The prospective bidder may designate some of the serial maturities of the 2009F-2 Bonds as one or two (but not more than two) term bonds.
+Any such term bond shall be subject to mandatory sinking fund redemption commencing on February 1 of the first year which has been combined to form such term bond and continuing on February 1 in each year thereafter until the stated maturity date of that term bond.
+Bonds to be redeemed in any year by mandatory sinking fund redemption shall be redeemed at par and shall be selected by lot from among the Bonds of the same maturity, as described in the Preliminary Official Statement.